 Will my report really be anonymous?

 Yes.
-You can also choose to provide your contact information, but you are not required to do so.
-If you don’t submit your contact information, please check back often on the status of your report or question, as the College official designated to respond to your complaint may ask you follow-up questions.
-The software is designed to allow us to communicate confidentially and without jeopardizing your anonymity.
-It is possible that the College may need more information than what you initially provide with your initial report to thoroughly investigate your concern.
+Reporters can also choose to provide contact information, but are not required to do so.
+If a reporter does not submit contact information, we recommend checking back frequently on the status of the report or question, as the College official designated to respond to the complaint may ask follow-up questions.
+The software is designed to allow us to communicate confidentially and without jeopardizing anonymity.
+It is possible that the College may need more information than what is initially provided in the report to thoroughly investigate concerns.

-If you choose to remain anonymous, the third-party provider will not disclose any of your information (including the IP address used to log into the system) to anyone, including CMC.
+If users choose to remain anonymous, the third-party provider will not disclose any information (including the IP address used to log into the system) to anyone, including CMC.